 1. How Long Do Siamese Cats Live?

-Siamese cats have one of the longest lifespans of all cat breeds.
+Siamese cat breeds have one of the longest lifespans of all cat breeds.
 Some live as long as 25 years.
-The average life span for a Siamese cat is between 12 and 20 years.
+The average life span for the Siamese cat breed is between 12 and 20 years.

 2. Why do Siamese Cats Bite so Much?